-- ANSI Approved Eye Protection with Side shields - Face shield with chemical goggles if working on Acid Plant jobs with corrosive solution present, along with approved acid resistant suits. - Hard Hats will be ANSI approved.
-They shall be fitted with reflective tape / devices for visibility purposes. - Safety Footwear Safety toe to ANSI Standard with integral Metatarsal protection - Clothing.
-Industrial clothing which fully covers the legs and arms, and is of high visibility with reflective stripes for the upper body.
-Long sleeved garments are required to be fully down. - A high visibility vest may be used as a substitute for a shirt with reflective stripes. - Gloves appropriate to the task being performed.
+1. ANSI Approved Safety Glasses with Side shields

+2. Face shield with chemical goggles if working on Acid Plant jobs with corrosive solution present, along with approved acid resistant PPE (Acid PPE)

+3. Hard Hats will be ANSI approved.
+They shall be fitted with reflective tape/devices for visibility purposes.

+4. Safety Footwear - Safety toe compliant to ANSI Standard with metatarsal guard

+5. Clothing - Industrial clothing which fully covers the legs and arms, and is of high visibility with reflective stripes for the upper body.
+Long sleeved garments are required to be fully down -A high visibility vest may be used as a substitue for a shirt with reflective stripes.

+6. Gloves appropriate to the task being performed